vdhicts/laravel-validation-rules/README.md

 ### DutchPhone

-Validates if the value is a valid dutch phone number.
+Validates if the value is a valid Dutch phone number.
 Both mobile or landlines are supported.
 See the `Phone` validation rule to validate a phone number which isn't limited to the Netherlands.

 ```php